 Stars travel around the galaxy, and sometimes a massive star captures a passing one, creating a new binary pair.
 But this is a rare event.
 More commonly, the envelope of gas and dust that collapses in on itself to form a star splits and forms two or more stars instead.
 These stars evolve together, though not necessarily identically.

 How a pair of stars evolve depends on their distance from each other.
 Wide binaries have very little effect on each other, and so they often evolve much like single stars.
 Close binaries, however, impact each other's evolution, with mass transfers changing the composition of the stars.
 If one star in a close binary system explodes in a supernova or sheds its outer layers and forms a pulsar, often the companion is destroyed.
 If it survives, it continues to orbit the newly formed body, perhaps passing on more of its material.

 Binary star systems provide the best means for scientists to determine the mass of a star.
-As the pair pulls on one another, astronomers can calculate its size, and from there determine characteristics such as temperature and radius.
+As the pair pulls on each other, astronomers can calculate the size, and from there determine characteristics such as temperature and radius.
 These factors help characterize single main sequence stars in the universe.

 Is the sun a binary star?

 In the 1980s, scientists suggested the presence of Nemesis, a second star — either a brown dwarf, dim red dwarf or white dwarf — in the sun's system as a reason behind the periodic mass extinctions that occurred in Earth's history, which some paleontologists suggest have occurred in 26-million-year cycles, though the cyclical nature is under debate.